integral-io/Business-in-a-Box/README.md

 ###### Configuring Syncope
 Syncope is quite large and will take some time to learn.
 We need to configure a few things before we're ready to use it.
-We need to define a set of rules, a set of policies, and a set of Application configurations so that Syncope knows who Sonarqube is.
-We will use SAML to make the connection and get the users info.
+We need to define a set of rules, a set of policies, an authentication module, and a set of application configurations so that Syncope knows who Sonarqube or any other application is.
+We will use SAML to make the connection and get the users info into the other applications.

 Once docker is up and running, you may begin configuring Syncope.